 What else should you never say to a writer?
 Has anyone ever said these things to you?

-Guest post contributed by Annie Earnshaw.
+This guest post was contributed by Annie Earnshaw.
 Annie is a student at Elon University, a writer, a blogger, and a self-proclaimed dog enthusiast.
 In addition to her chronic reading addiction, Annie is writing a young adult thriller novel about teenage spies (she’s certain that she was a spy in a former life).
 You can also follow Annie on Twitter.